dpmiddleware/capm-evaluation/2018-02-12/README.md

 A list of each ingest ID generated and its result classification can be found in [generateddataclassification.csv](generateddataclassification.csv).

-All ingest event data generated can be found in the folder [GeneratedData](GeneratedData).
+All ingest event data generated can be found in the ZIP archive [generateddata.zip](generateddata.zip).

 ## A Note on Random Numbers